1. Help Center

 • User.ReadBasic.All

-Click the respective check boxes for each permission above, then click 'Add permissions', located at the bottom of the Request API permissions form, to add the permissions to the application.
+5. Click "Add permissions", located at the bottom of the Request API permissions form, to add the permissions to the application.

 • Directory.Read.All